dolan-in/dgman/README.md

 #### Node Types

-[Node types](https://docs.dgraph.io/howto/#giving-nodes-a-type) will be inferred from the struct name and converted into snake_case, so the `User` struct above would use `user` as its node type.
+[Node types](https://docs.dgraph.io/query-language/#type-system) will be inferred from the struct name.

 If you need to define a custom name for the node type, you can define the `NodeType() string` method on the struct.